-50. In addition to delivery indicators under each of the key priorities, the Council also measures outcomes compared to national and regional performance indicators within the Corporate Strategy.
+51. In addition to delivery indicators under each of the key priorities, the Council also measures outcomes compared to national and regional performance indicators within the Corporate Strategy.

-- 51. At the end of quarter two, three of the six corporate performance indicators under this category are due to be reported, and the full outturn information is available at appendix A. - 52.
-Two indicators are performing on or above target: - Town Centre vacancy rate, - The number of claimants as a proportion of resident population of the area aged 16-64. - 53.
+- 52. At the end of quarter two, three of the six corporate performance indicators under this category are due to be reported, and the full outturn information is available at appendix A. - 53.
+Two indicators are performing on or above target: - Town Centre vacancy rate, - The number of claimants as a proportion of resident population of the area aged 16-64. - 54.
 One indicator is performing below target and outside the 5% threshold. - Overall employment rate.

-Indicator Target Q2 2022/23 Q2 2023/24 Symbol Trend Overall emp ployment rate Bigger is Better Average) 75.1% 64.1% Reason below target: Unemployment is lower than the National and Regional averages.
+Indicator Polarity Target Q2 2022/23 Q2 2023/24 Symbol Trend Overall employment rate Bigger is Better 73.8% (Regional Average) 75.1% 64.1% Reason below target: cohort affectire conomically increasing nuthis relate to in A key factor are conomy.
+High have all imparand business services, has Unemployment is lower than the National and Regional averages.
 The biggest cohort affecting the employment rate relates to those people that are economically inactive.
 There has been a national trend since the pandemic of increasing numbers classified as economically inactive.
-The main reasons for this relate to ill health, looking after family members, students and retirement.
+The main reasons for his relate to ill health, looking after family members, students and retirement.
 A key factor affecting employment rates is the performance of the wider economy.
-High inflation rates, labour costs, interest rates, and the pandemic have all impacted on businesses across the country, leading to limited growth and businesses closures.
+High inflation rates, labour costs, interest rates, and the pandemic nave all impacted on businesses across the country, leading to limited growth and businesses closures.
 This coupled with reduced budgets for public services, has caused businesses to be cautious on recruitment nationally over the recent years.
-Action required: Further research is being undertaken to identify the reasons for economic inactivity.
-This will help identify those people who could potentially work but aren't currently.
-Work is continuing in collaboration with partners such as the Department of Work and Pensions (DWP), to develop employment support activities, which will be targeted at the cohorts identified.
-The council is working with businesses to identify job opportunities, this includes ensuring that any business growth leads to the creation of jobs and that businesses are meeting social value priorities.
-The council are also working with businesses to identify skills gaps to ensure that local residents are able to access any opportunities available.
-Trend: This indicator and is perforn is perform ing worse t han then th •
+Action required: Further resea inactivity.
+This aren't current Department of activities, which The council is includes ensured that business working with bable to access. s will help in the second will be the second will b dentify those continuing of Pensions argeted at the vith busines of the property of the proper se people v in collabor (DWP), to the cohorts ses to ider s growth le value prior skills gaps who could pation with develop end identified.
+Intify job op ads to the cities.
+The country is a country in the cities. potentially partners sumployment portunities creation of council are work but uch as the t support , this f jobs and also Trend: This indicator and is perforn